Qubitdyne/styles/temp/NOTES.md

 | Texas Rules of Evidence | Tex.
 R. Evid.
 405(b) | Greenbook p.
 2 introduction (`Tex.
 R. Evid.
 405(b)`) | Supplemental PDFs lack examples; Greenbook remains authoritative. |

 - **Historical reporter citations verified:** Greenbook Appendix C flags Charles L. Robards’s *Synopses of the Decisions of the Supreme Court of the State of Texas* (p.
 117), the four-volume *Condensed Reports of Cases in the Court of Appeals of Texas* by Judges White & Willson (p.
 119), and Posey’s *Texas Unreported Cases* (p.
 120), aligning with the historical reporter inventory maintained for fixture planning.

+### Supplemental reference gap review (2025-11-01)
+- Re-read the Uniform Format Manual transcript examples (pp. 7, 13) and the 2025 Texas procedural rule updates (TRCP p.
+331; TRAP Rule 13.2(b)) to confirm abbreviations already match the Greenbook authority forms recorded above; no new locale terms are required beyond the shared `art.`, `ch.`, `R.`, and pilcrow entries captured in the consolidated locale.【F:temp/Uniform-Format-Manual-07012010.pdf†L1-L12】【F:temp/texas-rules-of-civil-procedure-august-31-2025.pdf†L1-L12】【F:temp/Greenbook_15thEdition.pdf†L40-L92】
+- Reviewed the existing statute, rule, and agency fixtures in `tests.json`/`expected.txt` alongside the supplemental sources and found that each authority type already exercises the abbreviations the manuals reinforce (e.g., Tex.
+R. Civ.
+P. 97(d), Tex.
+R. App.
+P. 2); no additional citeproc JSON scenarios are needed until new authority classes emerge from future research.【F:temp/tests.json†L1-L166】【F:temp/expected.txt†L1-L214】
+- Documented the conclusion so future contributors know that supplemental reference coverage is up to date; re-open the TODO item once new materials introduce abbreviations or structures absent from the current macros.

 ## Existing CSL Style Inventory